 Generative adversarial networks (GANs) and autoencoders are two powerful types of artificial neural networks that can learn from data and generate new samples.
-But what if you could combine them to create hybrid models that can perform various tasks, such as image synthesis, anomaly detection, or domain adaptation.
+But what if you could combine them to create hybrid models that can perform various tasks, such as image synthesis, anomaly detection, or domain adaptation?
+In this article, you will learn how GANs and autoencoders work, and how you can combine them to create hybrid models for various tasks.